AbhiAgarwal/notes/thoughts.md

+I want to become an expert on knowledge, and how it can be represented.
+I'm very passionate about starting things that have to revolve around knowledge, and how one can maintain and build it.

 - OneNYU
 	- Peopl@NYU
 		- I think this is very important thing to do at NYU.
 It's to give everyone a voice and a name.
 Everyone can be heard, and everyone can share their projects, their ideas, and just express themselves.